 New World Diamonds lab-grown selection

 Our New World Diamonds review is based on their website.
 However, most of their sales happen through other channels.
 So while we’re basing our review of New World Diamond on their website, most buyers might have the same buying experience.

 We’ll start by examining their selection and then search for some of the reference diamonds we use to compare quality and price against (see next section).

 New World Diamonds sells both loose diamonds and pre-made jewelry sets, as well as options to build your own, which is what we recommend you do.
 This way, you can choose exactly the right diamonds for you and the jewelry set you will be pairing the lab diamonds with.

 Their pre-made jewelry selection is pretty impressive.
-New World Diamonds boasts endless jewelry designs across earrings, rings, bracelets, pendants and even has a men’s diamond jewelry section.
+New World Diamonds boasts endless jewelry designs across earrings, rings, bracelets, and pendants – and they even have a men’s diamond jewelry section.
 But, as you’ll learn later in our New World Diamonds review, we don’t recommend their pre-set jewelry.